 Stress is inevitable.
 It can be either good or bad depending on what type it is and how we perceive it.

 For example, the stress an athlete might experience before an event can propel him to perform better.

 However, chronic stress, the protracted, continuous kind can wear a person down and cause great damage.

-Because stress can be cumulative, like the building up of pressure in a pressure cooker, we need to learn how to release and adjust that tension frequently or burnout can occur.
+It is because stress can be cumulative, like the building up of pressure in a pressure cooker, that we need to learn how to release and adjust that pressure frequently or burnout can occur.

 I have listed 32 tips you can use to relieve your stress starting today.

 1. Keep your eye on the bigger picture.
 Don’t let yourself get caught up in every small issue so that you only focus on minutia.
 Like the book, “Don’t Sweat the Small Stuff” advises, don’t let the little things drive you to distraction.

 2. Get organized.
 You’re likely to stress less if you have organized your time, your work and your records.

 3. Set priorities.
 Establish what goals are most important and do them first.